 If you notice yourself or a loved one who transitions quickly from sadness to a state of extreme calm or happiness all of sudden, keep an eye out for suicidal thoughts to creep up.
 Other warning signs include always talking or thinking about death, a diagnosis of clinical depression, taking extreme risks that could lead to death, displaying feelings of hopelessness or worthlessness, putting their affairs in order or changing a will, talking about suicide and how life would be better if they weren’t here.

 If any of these symptoms are causing problems with your relationships, whether at work or with your family, you should seek help if you don’t feel like you can find a solution to your issues.
 Checking with your doctor or talking to a mental health professional can help you to get a handle on these feelings and get the treatment you need to overcome the hopelessness that depression can bring.
 You don’t need to spiral out of control.
 Help is available.
 Feeling depressed doesn’t mean you have clinical depression.
 It’s the physical side effects that go with depression and that last for prolonged periods of time that are a good indication something more serious might be going on.

 If you or a loved one is exhibiting any of the signs mentioned above, don’t suffer alone.
 Reach out and get the help you need.
-And if you need some additional guidance, visit Caree Brown for depression or couples therapy in Walnut Creek.
+And if you need some additional guidance, visit Caree Brown for depression or couples therapy.